danielBrule/DWD-technical-case/Answer.md

 Assumptions
 * All amounts are in a single currency.
 * fund_size is the latest snapshot and acceptable for ownership.
-* The rule “pick max transaction_index per day” reflects the intended business logic for multiple valuations.
+* The rule “pick max transaction_index per day” reflects the intended business logic for multiple transaction.
 * Flows include Calls (capital calls), Distributions (cash returned), and optionally Commitments
 * Distributions should be negative, Calls positive
 * Calendar granularity: reporting on the union of event dates